Tom Leatherwood: Archiving problems at Register's Office

 In 2005, Leatherwood approached the State Legislature and lobbied to have the law on archiving records changed.
 The Senate Bill was SB1753 and was sponsored by Senator Curtis Person.
 The House Bill was HB2064 and sponsored by Representative Beverly Marrero and co-sponsored by Representative Tre Hargett.
 The House conformed to SB1753 and it was assigned Public Chapter Number 144 by the Secretary of State.

 In 2019, newly elected Register of Deeds, Shelandra Ford, made an unexpected announcement about the archiving of records in Shelby County.
 In a letter to clerks and other officials she stated, "the previous records retention, maintenance and pulling of records by my office for other elected officials, judges and or the public will cease 30 calendar days from receipt of this letter."
 In the same letter, Ford stated that the problem was one of "critical issue of the storage, maintenance and records retention."

 Soon, she came before the Shelby County Commission and asked to hire new employees to alleviate the backlog of archiving.
 Initially, the Commission rejected her request.
 However, during the meeting she told those present that the Register's Office had a nearly 15-year backlog and that Leatherwood had not properly overseen the archiving.
 She was quoted as saying, "it would take one employee 246 years to scan the backlog of materials from 2005 through 2018.
 It would take five people 49 years, 10 people 25 years, 20 people 13 years and 50 people five years."

 In December 2019, the Shelby County Commission approved $168,412 to hire two full-time employees and three temporary workers.

 Ford said that the backlog of archiving was a "catastrophe" and that fixing the problem, "would take years and not be cheap."

 In July 2021, the Shelby County Commission was presented with a proposal to fix the archiving problem left by Leatherwood.
-According the proposal, there were nearly 80 million documents that were left unarchived.
+According to the proposal, there were nearly 80 million documents that were left unarchived.
 Those documents were divided into "high priority" and "low priority".
 The number of documents was evenly divided with approximately 38 million in each category.

 Two options to fix the archiving problem were listed in the proposal.
 One option was to outsource the archiving to a private company.
 The proposal stated that archiving just the high priority items would cost approximately $15 million and take approximately five years.